Biffo the Bear: Cameos

 Biffo was seen in a four-part special leading a group of retired characters, Pansy Potter, Keyhole Kate and Desert Island Dick, to return The Beano to an earlier form (specifically, the 1960s, the logo from that era was used in the story).

 Biffo returned in The Beano 2007 Christmas special; he featured in 'The Riot Squad'.
 His next guest appearance was in the 70 Years Anniversary Beano, drawn by David Sutherland.
-As the issue was edited by Nick Park (creator of Wallace and Gromit), animals in the zoo could be seen that bore a close resemblance to that of his 1989 short film, Creature Comforts.
+As the issue was edited by Nick Park (creator of Wallace and Gromit), animals in the zoo could be seen that bore a close resemblance to that of his 1989 short film Creature Comforts.
 Biffo also made an appearance in the 2010 Beano Annual, also drawn by Sutherland.

-In 2013 Biffo appeared in the Funsize Funnies pages of the Beano.
+In 2013 Biffo appeared in the Funsize Funnies pages of The Beano.
 Initially drawn by Wayne Thompson, he returned the following year, this time drawn by Paul Palmer.
 It continued through to the 80th anniversary in 2018 along with Big Eggo.
-Biffo also appeared in the 2019 Beano Annual in the inner cover artwork with 254 other characters from The Beano's history and was in the time-travelling comic feature "Doctor Whoops!"
+Biffo also appeared in the 2019 Beano Annual in the inner cover artwork with 254 other characters from The Beanos history and was in the time-travelling comic feature "Doctor Whoops!"